datacamp/courses-introduction-to-python/chapter2.md

 Instead of creating a flat list containing strings and floats, representing the names and areas of the rooms in your house, you can create a list of lists.
 The script on the right can already give you an idea.

-Don't get confused here: `"hallway"` is a string, while `hallway` is a variable, representing the float `11.25` that you've specified earlier.
+Don't get confused here: `"hallway"` is a string, while `hall` is a variable: the float `11.25` that you've specified earlier.

 *** =instructions
-- Finish the list of lists, so that it also contains the bedroom and bathroom data.
+- Finish the list of lists so that it also contains the bedroom and bathroom data.
 - Print out `house`; does this way of structuring your data make more sense?
 - Print out the type of `house`.
 Are you still dealing with a list?

 *** =hint
-- Add _sublists_ to the `house` list by adding `["bedroom", bedroom]` and `["bathroom", bathroom]` inside the square brackets.
+- Add _sublists_ to the `house` list by adding `["bedroom", bed]` and `["bathroom", bath]` inside the square brackets.
 - To print a variable `x`, write `print(x)` on a new line in the Python script.
 - To print out the type of a variable `x`, you can use `print(type(x))`.